-If a student began a course, then decides to take a LOA during that course, tuition will apply to repeat that course, if the LOA is taken after 2 weeks of the current course.
+If a student began a course, then decides to take a LOA during that course, tuition will apply to repeat that course.
 When a student applies for a LOA, the student must see the Student Accounts Representative to make payment arrangements for the repeat course.